 How are squids like rockets?

-Rocket engines use the same principles of jet propulsion.
+Rocket engines use the same principles of jet propulsion; it’s pushed forward by expelling things behind it.
 Also known as reaction engines, they produce thrust by pushing out exhaust.
 The reaction starts when a spark ignites the fuel and as it burns the exhaust is forced out through a nozzle.
 Like a squid’s siphon, it’s perfectly shaped to get the maximum thrust possible.

 Reaction engines can generate enough thrust to push a 4.4 million pound space shuttle, for example.
 But note: a lot of that weight is fuel that burns away.
 By the time the shuttle gets into space, it’s much lighter.
 And even though space has no air, rocket engines can keep burning because the propellant (labeled “grain” in the diagram above) contains an oxidizer.